 Dr Jill Stewart is a Senior Lecturer in Environmental Health and Housing.

 Jill's environmental health and housing career started in local government for around 10 years before taking her first lecturing post in a London university in 1999.
 Her work has been widely recognised and features across a range of publications, including books, chapters and papers as well as conference presentations.
 She is a founding member of the Environmental Health Research Network and her Amazon Author Page is available by clicking here.
-Jill's website focusing on housing and the humanities with links to further resources is available here.
+Jill's housing Twitter account is @Jill_L_Stewart and her website focusing on housing and the humanities with links to further resources is available here.

 Her qualifications are as follows: